Maine Newspapers Challenge Rule Concealing Electronic Court Records

 The lawsuit filed Wednesday puts two principals into another collider, that of the U.S. courts.
 One principle is the one established in federal courts in the Ninth Circuit and in federal district courts in Texas, Virginia, California and New York that says the First Amendment right of access attaches on the court’s receipt of a new filing.
 The other principal is Maine’s which says the First Amendment never attaches to electronic documents filed in Maine.

-It will now be up to Judge Terrell to smash those ideas together and see what ruling comes out of the collision.
+It will now be up to Judge Torresen to smash those ideas together and see what ruling comes out of the collision.

 Meanwhile, back in Bangor, the Penobscot Superior Clerk, Peter Schleck, approached Courthouse News reporter Brenda Herrling on Wednesday afternoon to say that he was very sorry but now that a lawsuit has been filed he can no longer let the reporter see the index for new cases, also called the register of actions.
 The reporter had been regularly checking the register to know which complaints to ask for after service.